SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">lwm2m psk_id</td>
 <td style="text-align: left">String</td>
-<td style="text-align: left">The PSK ID used by the device for server connections in PSK mode.</td>
+<td style="text-align: left">The ID used by the device for server connections in PSK mode.</td>
 <td style="text-align: left">Mandatory for PSK.
 Should not be set for NO_SEC.</td>
 </tr>
 <tr>